intellifi-nl/webapi-doc/README.md

 -----
 The items resource will contain all RFID tags and Bluetooth LE (BLE) transponders that are detected by the Intellifi spots.
 They are automatically added as soon as they are are detected for the first time.
 The items resource is an abstraction that allows you to work with RFID tags and BLE transponders as if they where the same.

-Every item contains at least a unique id, the item_code and the item_codetype.
+Every item contains at least a unique id, the `item_code` and the `item_codetype`.
 You may add a label to the item.
 The item_id is the reference to the item that is used in all other places in the system.

 * item_id
 * item_code